Posted by ICON School on Jan 18, 2021 12:55:54 PM

 Many students are now attending online school for the first time.
-This a big change that they have to quickly adapt to.
-There's no way to shorten the time that this takes—students simply have to do their school work each day and get used to not having a teacher around.
+This is a big change that they have to quickly adapt to.
+There's no way to shorten the time that this takes—students simply have to do their schoolwork each day and get used to not having a teacher around.
 It's always helpful if there is a parent or other caregiver at home to help them when they have technical problems or are having a hard time adjusting to the circumstances.

 While online learning has its challenges, there are also many benefits.
 Students can log on 24/7, attend virtual school sessions with teachers and other students, and work within a schedule that meets their needs.
 At ICON, we are here to help students through the online school experience while minimizing many of the challenges listed above.
 Are you wondering if online schooling is the right choice for you?
 We are here to help.
 To speak to a personal representative, please call us at (208) 475-3093 or email us at email@example.com.
 You can also fill out our contact form and we'll get in touch.